R Lyrae

-R Lyrae, also known as its Flamsteed designation 13 Lyrae, is a 4th magnitude semiregular variable star in the constellation Lyra, approximately 350 light years away from Earth.
+R Lyrae, also known by its Flamsteed designation 13 Lyrae and named Niandao, is a 4th magnitude semiregular variable star in the constellation Lyra, approximately 350 light-years away from Earth.
 It is visible to the naked eye.
 It is a red giant star of the spectral type M5III, currently at the last stages of evolution.
 It is much larger and brighter, yet cooler, than the Sun.
 In the near-infrared J band, it is brighter than the nearby Vega.

 R Lyrae is unusual in that it is a red star with a high proper motion, greater than 50 milliarcseconds a year.
 It is one of the brightest stars at the K band, having an apparent magnitude of −2.08, only 14 stars are brighter.